Article updated on Oct. 18, 2021

 Lynn appeared on various television programs following her exit from the show, which came when Don Knotts left in 1965.

-Lynn eventually moved to Griffith’s hometown of Mount Airy in North Carolina and has been known to make appearances at The Andy Griffith Museum in fan events.
-She is one of the few members of the original cast who is still alive.
+Lynn eventually moved to Griffith’s hometown of Mount Airy in North Carolina and had been known to make appearances at The Andy Griffith Museum in fan events.
+She died Oct.
+16, 2021, at the age of 95.

 Although not a main cast member, Keith Thibodeaux, born in Louisiana in 1950, portrayed Opie’s best friend Johnny Paul Jason on the comedy.
 He appeared in about a dozen episodes of Griffith and began on the show shortly after his duties as Little Ricky Ricardo on I Love Lucy and The Desi-Lucy Comedy Hour were completed.